Sign in or

 Music/Sounds/Voice-over: Only the closing theme of the show played, except during syndication, an announcer says: "(Show title) is a (show creator...usually Miller-Boyett Production) in association with Lorimar Television", (on the WBTD logo) and is distributed by Warner Bros.
 Domestic Television Distribution).

 Availability: Common.
-It first appeared on Family Matters in 1989, then appeared on the seasons 4-6 of Full House, Going Places, later season 6 and beyond episodes of Perfect Strangers, and lastly appeared on the 2nd season of Step By Step.
-Following the folding of Lorimar in 1993, the logo was then replaced by the 1992 WBTV logo and later the 1994 WBTV "Shield" logo.
-It can be seen on reruns of Family Matters on BET, along with seasons 3-5 of Full House on Nick @ Nite, and Step By Step on Hub Network.
-On seasons 3-5 of the Full House DVD box sets, you can hear the music of the 1988 Lorimar Television logo after the theme song finishes; it may have been an audio goof.
+It first appeared on Family Matters in 1989, then appeared on seasons 4-6 of Full House, Going Places, later season 6 and beyond episodes of Perfect Strangers, and lastly appeared on the first 2 seasons of Step by Step.
+It can be seen on reruns of Family Matters on BET, along with seasons 4 and 5 of Full House on Nick @ Nite, and Step by Step on Hub Network.
+On a few episodes from season 4 of the Full House DVD box set, you can hear the music from the 1988 Lorimar Television logo after the theme song finishes; it may have been an audio goof.
 The final 2 seasons of the original broadcasts and some reruns of Perfect Strangers from 1991-93 also had this in-credit notice with their respective bylines of the time on their closing credits during that period as well.

 Scare Factor: None, unless you play the second logo's animation in your head.